-The Head of Student Experience, Inclusion Lead or delegated person will chair the formal hearing along with a minimum of one, maximum two other members of staff to include one CAM or HoF from another curriculum area, where appropriate.
+The CAM of the student's curriculum area will chair the formal hearing along with a minimum of one, maximum two other members of staff to include one CAM from another curriculum area.
+A member of the safeguarding team may also be required.